 Battery: It’s common for batteries to run out of juice in the winter.
 The cold temperatures can make it more difficult for a tired battery to keep on working.
 This is a good time of year to check your battery and make sure it will last the season.
 If it is on the older end of the spectrum, you may want to consider replacing it.

 Wintertime Emergency Kit: It’s important to have a car emergency kit all year-round, but the beginning of winter is a great time to check your wintertime emergency kit.
-Make sure you’re stocked up on kitty litter for stuck tires, a snow shovel, and food and water.
+Make sure you’re stocked up on kitty litter for stuck tires, a snow shovel, food, and water.

 Windshield Wipers: Your windshield wipers have quite the tough job in the winter.
 Snow and ice can be hard on your wipers, and they’ll probably be pretty worn by the time spring finally rolls around.
 Spring is a great time to replace the wipers, so you’re ready for April showers and those summertime thunderstorms.